HandcrankEngine/HandcrankEngine/README.md

 ## Editor Setup

-> Note: Make sure to to run `cmake . && make` to generate the `compile_commands.json` and other necessary header files.
+> Note: Make sure to to run `cmake ..` and `cmake --build .` to generate the `compile_commands.json` and other necessary header files.

 ### VS Code